Dive Deep Series: Sync.Map in Golang

 If the key already exists in the

-map is Expunged, it means the key is not present in thedirty
+readmap is Expunged, it means the key is not present in thedirtymap.
+Hence the go-routine must add it to thedirtymap.A new

-pointer is atomically initialised to point to the new value.
-This newentry
+entrystruct is created, and itsppointer is atomically initialised to point to the new value.
+This newentryis then inserted into thedirtymap with the key.

 Case B: Storing a New Key